 Restricting alcohol at workplace events is a good first step to reducing harassment cases.
-But to truly protect your clients and their employees, companies need a long-term system in place that effectively addresses substance use disorder.
+But to truly protect your business and employees, companies need a longterm system in place that effectively addresses substance use disorder.
+I would say 60% of the complaints I get wouldn't have happened if there hadn't been drinking."12

-I would say 60% of the complaints I get wouldn't have happened if there hadn't been drinking."12 Richard Curiale, Employment & Labor Attorney and Managing Partner (SevenFiftyDaily)
+Richard Curiale, Employment

+& Labor Attorney and Managing

+Partner (SevenFiftyDaily)